fardjad/traicebox/CONTRIBUTING.md

 TRAICEBOX_HOME=/path/to/home bun run traicebox start
 ```

-## Template Layout

-The template is materialized into the active Traicebox home and contains:

-- `compose.yml`
-- `caddy/`
-- `langfuse-proxy/`
-- `litellm/`
-- `litellm-ui-proxy/`
-- `postgres/`

-The CLI reads and rewrites `litellm/config.yaml` in that home when importing or clearing models.
+The CLI reads and rewrites `litellm/config.yaml` in the active home directory when importing or clearing models.

 ## Build